EduardoZepeda/coffee-bytes-hugo/content/posts/personalizar-el-model-user-en-django/index.en.md

 Now let's look at the third way to extend Django's _User_ model.

-## Create a profile to extend the model User
+## Extend Django user model creating a profile for model User

 Another way to extend the user model is to **create another model that serves as a container for the extra fields and then relate it by an _OneToOneField_** field to the model that the Django configuration receives by default.